idebtor/JoyJava/ComparableComparator.md

 Using `Comparators` allows us to avoid adding additional code to our domain classes We can define multiple different comparison strategies which isn’t possible when using Comparable

+# Lab Assignment
+Review through the __Comparable and Comparator Interface__ lesson.

+	- Implement the code and test them by yourself with the
+    - Comparable interface uses the student number for comparison.
+    - Comparator interfaces use every one of instance variables.
+You have to implement three classes for that and three static class variables.
+    - Basically, your Student.java should work with StudentDriver.java.